ksimons/tributary/README.md

 The server expects an ICE_CANDIDATES_RECEIVED message to acknowledge the receipt of the ICE candidate.

+### BROADCAST_ENDED

+A notification from the server that the broadcaster has ended the broadcast

+Command properties:
+  * name (string): an identifier for the broadcast.

 ### TREE_STATE_CHANGED

 Notifies a client that changes to the tree have occurred.